-- 3.1 The owners of the performance measures under the five strategic priorities and enablers have provided updates on progress from the 1 April 2015 to 31 March 2016. - 3.2 Narrative on progress for each of the 58 measures is provided in Appendix One. - 3.3 The latest available expected outcomes shown for the performance measures with values and targets indicate: - - 65% are on target - 16% are slightly adrift of target - 18% are significantly adrift of target - 3.4 A logic mapping exercise has been carried out on the new Council Plan.
-This highlighted improvement is required to connect our strategic priorities, how we say we will deliver those priorities and how we will measure and assess our progress. - 3.5 Work will continue to ensure that we have robust performance measures in place to assess our progress. - 3.6 By 31 March 2016 81% of measures in the Council Plan were on target or slightly adrift of target. - 3.7 It is proposed that the Cabinet (a) approves the progress made in implementing the Council Plan 2015/20; (b) notes that detailed progress on the Council Plan indicators will be incorporated into the Public Performance Reporting report to Cabinet on the 27 September 2016 and (c) refers the report to the Scrutiny and Petitions Committee for its consideration.
+- 3.1 The owners of the performance measures under the five strategic priorities and enablers have provided updates on progress from 1 April 2015 to 31 March 2016. - 3.2 Narrative on progress for each of the 58 measures is provided in Appendix One. - 3.3 The latest available expected outcomes shown for the performance measures with values and targets indicate: - - 65% are on target - 16% are slightly adrift of target - 18% are significantly adrift of target - 3.4 A logic mapping exercise has been carried out on the new Council Plan.
+This highlighted improvement is required to connect our strategic priorities, how we say we will deliver those priorities and how we will measure and assess our progress. - 3.5 Work will continue to ensure that we have robust performance measures in place to assess our progress. - 3.6 By 31 March 2016 81% of measures in the Council Plan were on target or slightly adrift of target. - 3.7 It is proposed that the Committee (a) note the progress made in implementing the Council Plan 2015/20; and (b) note that progress on the Council Plan indicators will be incorporated into the Public Performance Reporting report to Cabinet on 27 September 2016 and Scrutiny and Petitions on 19 October 2016.

 Financial: There are no financial implications arising from this report.
 Human Resources: There are no human resources implications arising from this report.
 Legal: There are no legal issues arising from this report.
 Equality: There are no equality issues arising from this report.
 Environmental & The Council Plan includes the Strategic Priority - Sustainability: Protecting and enhancing the environment for future generations.
-Key Priorities: This report links to the Council's key priorities Community Benefits: There are no community benefits arising from this report.
+Key Priorities: This report links to the Council's key priorities.
+Community Benefits: There are no community benefits arising from this report.

-5.1 The Executive Leadership Team have been consulted and discussed this report.
+5.1 The Extended Leadership Team has considered this report.
+Cabinet agreed the report on 21 June 2016.

-Elna Murray
+Elva Murray

-Reference : For further information please contact Anne Todd, Senior Policy and Performance Officer on 01294 324140
+For further information please contact Anne Todd, Senior Policy and Performance Officer on 01294 324140

-Background Papers Council Plan 2015/20 Directorate Plans 2015/18
+Council Plan 2015/20 Directorate Plans 2015/18